sonata-nfv/son-install/README.md

 ## Requirements

-* Ansible 2.3.0+
+* Ansible 2.4.0+

-* if you are deploying the SP to a new VM running on an Openstack VIM, considere the use of pre-build images with cloud-init package at [Get Images](https://docs.openstack.org/image-guide/obtain-images.html)
+* if you are deploying a new VM to an Openstack VIM, considere the use of pre-build images with Cloud-Init available at [Get Images](https://docs.openstack.org/image-guide/obtain-images.html)

 ## Usage

 The structure of 'son-install' is flexible enough to:
-* deploy and manage a single service or application to an existing machine
+* deploy and manage a single service or application to the local machine
-* deploy, manage, upgrade, destroy a complex distributed platform
+* deploy, manage, upgrade, destroy a complex distributed platform to an Openstack VIM

 ### Deploying to LOCAL machine